Cooking Gorgeous

 Did you make this recipe?
 Please let me know how it turned out!
 Leave a comment below and tag @cookingorgeous on Instagram and hashtag it #cookingorgeous.

-I hope you enjoy the process of making this delicious and comforting Turkish hot milk drink "Salep" as much as you enjoy drinking it! 🙂
+I hope you enjoy the process of making this delicious Turkish hot milk drink "Salep" as much as you enjoy drinking it! 🙂

 Ayla Clulee